Monida/Dream_Challenge_Malaria/Final Writeup.md

 Below we outline the procedure we used to make final predictions for each isolate on the test dataset:

-1. For a given isolate in the test set, we extract the expression values of the top 100 genes across all of its variants (that is, Biological replicates, treatments and timepoints).
+1. For a given isolate in the test set, we extracted the expression values of the top 100 genes across all of its variants (that is, Biological replicates, treatments and timepoints).
-2. Using one XGBoost model at a time, we compute the inference score (probability of having "SLOW" clearance rate and thus artemisinin resistant) for each of the isolate variants.
+2. Using one XGBoost model at a time, we computed the inference score (probability of having "SLOW" clearance rate and thus artemisinin resistant) for each of the isolate variants.
 If the maximum inference score across all variants is > 0.5, then the isolate is labeled as "SLOW", or "FAST" otherwise.
-3. Once we have labeled the same isolate by the ten XGBoost models, we assign the most frequent (or voted) label to the isolate.
+3. Once we have labeled the same isolate by the ten XGBoost models, we assigned the most frequent (or voted) label to the isolate.
 The final probability assigned to the isolate is the maximum of the scores given by the XGBoost models that voted on the selected label.

 All the associated code and model binaries can be found in our Project Files section (folders syn20684656,syn20684638, respectively).